6 Steps to Heal The Cycle of Shame!

 Guilt is feeling regret for how we handled a situation.
 A healthy level of guilt pushes us to fix our behavior.

-Guilt indicates you’re able to see a situation from someone’s else’s perspective and sympathize with their emotions.
-A normal level of guilt also shows growth and the ability to aspire to handle a situation better in the future.
+Guilt shows that we can see a situation from someone else’s perspective and sympathize with their emotions.
+Feeling a normal level of guilt also shows growth and the ability to aim for better handling of situations in the future.

 Guilt vs Shame

 Shame occurs when guilt becomes the loudest voice in a person’s thoughts.
-It will cause someone to eventually start thinking they’re a bad person and believe others will view them negatively as well.
+It can cause someone to start thinking they’re a bad person and believe others will view them negatively as well.

 The results of this feeling can look different, but it’s equally dysfunctional.
-It causes some people to engage in behavior to try and get others to like them (people-pleasing).
-Or, it causes people to emotionally numb, hurt themselves, or hurt others.
+It can cause some people to engage in behavior to try and get others to like them (people-pleasing).
+Or, it can cause people to emotionally numb themselves, hurt themselves, or hurt others.
 They tend to feel they can’t ever please anyone.
-So why even bother?
+So, why even bother?

-Both ways of dealing with shame are selfish because it causes us to do things with self-fulfilling motive (to feel better).
+Both ways of dealing with shame are selfish because they cause us to act with self-fulfilling motives (to feel better).

-People that struggle with shame struggle with low self-esteem and deep rooted insecurities.
+People who struggle with shame also struggle with low self-esteem and deep-rooted insecurities.
 Therefore, they don’t see conflict as a chance for mutual growth in relationships.
-They mostly see conflict as black and white where someone is wrong and must be punished.
+They mostly see conflict as black and white, where someone is wrong and must be punished.
 Punishment hurts!
-To feel better they will often times use unhealthy coping skills to transfer their pain to someone or something else.
+To feel better, they will often use unhealthy coping skills to transfer their pain to someone or something else.

 Related Article: Am I Toxic?
 Quiz + 11 Tips to Heal Toxic Traits!